SNStatComp/urlfinding/README.md

 ## Google Search IDs

-This software uses the [Google custom search JSON API](https://developers.google.com/custom-search/v1/overview) which offers 100 search queries per day for free.
+This software uses the *Google custom search JSON API* which offers 100 search queries per day for free.
 Use the paid version if you need more.

-To get started configure a custom search engine and get your API key from the link above.
+To get started configure a custom search engine and get your API key from [here](https://developers.google.com/custom-search/v1/overview).
 Make sure to enable the search engine feature 'Search whole internet'.
 Then add the API key and the search engine ID to the `config.yml` file.